qizhenkang/myLeetCode/README.md

 ## Statistics

-The statistics are showed here.
+Some statistics are showed here.

 ![Figure of Hourly Distribution](.//image//HourlyDistribution.jpg)